-Saint Joseph London Hosts ‘Blessing of the Rigs’ for First Responders
+Saint Joseph London hosts ‘Blessing of the Rigs’ for first responders

-LONDON — Saint Joseph London hosted a “Blessing of the Rigs” event today to honor and bless first responders in the London area, who each day give selflessly to others in urgent time of need.
+Saint Joseph London hosted a “Blessing of the Rigs” event on Thursday to honor and bless first responders in the London area, who each day give selflessly to others in urgent time of need.
 The facility invited first responders to attend the event, where they each received a non-denominational blessing over themselves, their rigs and the patients they transport.

+Lori Coots, director of Saint Joseph London's emergency room, said the turnout had been good, with several ambulance drivers arriving at 11 a.m.
+Deacon Kevin Meece provided the blessing over the transport vehicles, their drivers and the patients they transport.
+Each firefighter and ambulance personnel were given a pin signifying their particular area of service, as well as a free lunch.

 CHI Saint Joseph Health held this event at facilities across the state on Thursday, including Saint Joseph East, Saint Joseph Hospital, Saint Joseph Jessamine, Saint Joseph Berea, Saint Joseph London, Saint Joseph Mount Sterling, and Flaget Memorial Hospital.